 To get quasi-periodic and periodic designs in the two-dimensional plane we first make a periodic decoration of higher dimensional space.
 Then we cut an infinitely thin two-dimensional slice out of this space.
 This gives a design with rotational symmetry if we use particular orientations and positions for making the slice.
 There is some relation to the projection method for creating quasi-periodic tilings, but this method is much easier to use.
+This presentation is a bit sketchy; if you want to know more, then you should read the paper “Forbidden Symmetries” by Frank Farris.

 Let’s begin with a p-dimensional space.
 To avoid confusion I am using Greek letters for its vectors and components: